edelstone/tints-and-shades/README.md

 ## Related colors

 In addition to generating tints and shades, you can also add related palettes based on common color-wheel relationships.
 These palettes shift the hue while preserving the original saturation and lightness, which is well suited to most color systems.

-Hue-derived palettes require saturation.
-If the base color is neutral or near-neutral (very low saturation), these palettes will return the original color because neutral colors have no meaningful hue to rotate.

 ### Complementary